Literature of Flanders: Education and exhortation

+Guilds and festivals

 The poets of the Low Countries had already discovered in late medieval times the value of guilds in promoting the arts and industrial handicrafts.
 The term "Collèges de Rhétorique" ("Chambers of Rhetoric") is supposed to have been introduced around 1440 to the courtiers of the Burgundian dynasty, but the institutions themselves existed long before.
 These literary guilds, whose members called themselves "Rederijkers" or "Rhetoricians", lasted until the end of the sixteenth century and during the greater part of that time preserved a completely medieval character, even when the influences of the Renaissance and the Reformation obliged them to modify in some degree their outward forms.
 They were in almost all cases absolutely middle class in tone, and opposed to aristocratic ideas and tendencies in thought.

 Of these chambers, the earliest were almost entirely engaged in preparing mysteries and miracle plays for the people.
 Towards the end of the fifteenth century, the Ghent chamber began to exercise a sovereign power over the other Flemish chambers, which was emulated later on in Holland by the Eglantine at Amsterdam.
 But this official recognition proved of no consequence in literature and it was not in Ghent but in Antwerp that intellectual life first began to stir.
 In Holland the burghers only formed the chambers, while in Flanders the representatives of the noble families were honorary members, and assisted with their money at the arrangement of ecclesiastical or political pageants.
 Their Landjuwelen, or Tournaments of Rhetoric, at which rich prizes were awarded, were the occasions upon which the members of the chambers distinguished themselves.

 Between 1426 and 1620, at least 66 of these festivals were held.
 The grandest of all was the festival celebrated at Antwerp on August 3, 1561.
 The Brussels chamber sent 340 members, all on horseback and clad in crimson mantles.
 The town of Antwerp gave a ton of gold to be given in prizes, which were shared among 1,893 rhetoricians.
 This was the zenith of the splendour of the chambers, and after this time they soon fell into disfavour.